 Regardless, I do not think the issue is actually very important.
 I can only really see the problem if I run the animations at a much slower speed than normal.
 Also, even the D3 axis component does not behave perfectly with interruptions.
 I was sometimes able to cause unexpected animations of some of the exiting ticks.

-react-spring is an excellent library to use to animate data visualisations that are rendered using React.
+The react-spring library is excellent for animating data visualisations that are rendered using React.
 I was able to use it to create a React-rendered version of the D3 axis component.
 The techniques used to create the React axis should translate well to the other chart components, such as the bars in a bar chart.
-I did find an issue with how exiting components animate when the transition to a new state is interrupted.
-However, the issue is unlikely to be of concern in normal usage.
+I did find an issue with how exiting components animate when the transition to a new state is interrupted, but the issue is unlikely to be of concern in normal usage.

 - 2021-12-30 Initial version